NyaomiDEV/Sunamu/README.md

 ## Configuration

-Sunamu's configuration file is located in `~/.config/sunamu/config.json5`.
+Sunamu's configuration file is located in:
+- Linux: Usually `~/.config/sunamu/config.json5` (`$XDG_CONFIG_HOME/sunamu/config.json5`);
+- Linux Flatpak: `~/.var/app/xyz.nyaomi.sunamu/config/sunamu/config.json5`;
+- Windows: `%APPDATA%\sunamu\config.json5`.

 You can use it to enable or disable features, and there are a LOT of them!

 Do you want to give it a read?
 [Here it is!](assets/config.json5)